greg-raven/Uncommon-Sense/_posts/2019-11-18-gold-is-a-currency.md

 ---
-title: 'Gold is a currency'
+title: "Gold is a currency"
 layout: post
 categories:
 - money